punchupworld/sheethuahua/docs/guide/4-parser.md

 # Parser

-Parser validate and transform the input data from the given _data source_ and the _schema_.
+Parser validate and decode the input CSV from the given _data source_ and the _schema_.
 If validation has failed, the error will be thrown.

 Let's use this schema as an example: